-What should I expect after filing a dispute?
+What can I expect after filing a dispute?

-When reviewing your dispute, if we are able to make changes to your credit report based on the information you provided, we will do so.
-Otherwise, we will contact the company that reported the information to us to verify the accuracy of the information you're disputing.We’ll process your dispute in about 15-20 days for online submissions and 20-25 days for mailed submissions
+If we’re able to make changes on your credit report based on the information you provided, we’ll do so.
+Otherwise, we’ll contact the company that reported the information to us to verify the accuracy of the information you're disputing.We’ll process your dispute in about 15-20 days for online submissions and 20-25 days for mailed submissions

 What documents do I need to submit?

-When you file a dispute, you’ll need to provide some documentation.
-What you will need to provide depends on what information you are disputing.
-Here are some examples of the types of documents we may need copies of during our investigation:
+When you file a dispute, the documentation you need to provide depends on what information you’re disputing.
+Here are some examples of documents we may need during our investigation:

 - Current bank statements with account information